lowerasdf/CS537_p4/README.md

 # CS537 P4: Distributed File System
 A distributed file server that can be reached using shared library on the client side by establishing UDP communications.
 The file system is a simple version of [Log-Structured File System](https://en.wikipedia.org/wiki/Log-structured_file_system).
-It stores the data in a persistent file image that can be restore upon reboot.
+It stores the data in a persistent file image that can be restored upon reboot.

 ##### Table of Contents
 * [Installation](#installation)